folke/flash.nvim/README.md

     nohlsearch = false,
     -- automatically jump when there is only one match autojump = false,
+    -- You can force inclusive/exclusive jumps by setting the -- `inclusive` option.
+By default it will be automatically -- set based on the mode.
+    inclusive = nil, ---@type boolean?
   },
   highlight = {
     label = {